lunarfairy/deepseek-agent-workbench/README.md

 Lunar Agent Workbench is a local Electron coding assistant built around plan-first workflows, explicit tool approval, specialist agent profiles, and MCP-style tool extension.

 It is a clean-room project inspired by modern agentic coding workbenches.
-It does not copy Claude Code, Codex, or other proprietary assistant source code, and it is not an official DeepSeek, Anthropic, or OpenAI product.
+It is not an official DeepSeek, Anthropic, or OpenAI product.

 ## Features